upcoming exhibition

 Ps.
 Kot is honored that AMS - TOK / EXPORT > IMPORT is selected by the student jury for the Best Dutch Book Designs 2021.
 The student selection will also be part of the annual exhibition at the Stedelijk Museum Amsterdam this autumn (2022).

-The book is published on the occasion of the exchange project and exhibition with the same title.
-The publication is a collection of documents that build up towards the finishing of the project.
-The book contains the e-mail communication between the artists as well as a photo documentation of the build up of the exhibitions translated to a flip-book.
+AMS - TOK is printed on the occasion of the exchange project and exhibition Export > Import (2021).
+The publication is a collection of documents and images that build up towards the finishing of the project.
+AMS - TOK contains the e-mail communication between the project spaces as well as a photo documentation of the build up of the exhibitions translated to a flip-book.

 Export > Import